 Alternatively, several websites offer concierge-like services for free, but only for high-end restaurants.
 A cheaper alternative would be to ask the staff of the hotel in which you’re staying.
 More often than not, even though they are not a concierge service per se, they will be happy to make a phone call to book a restaurant for you.

-For those of you who prefer being more independent, but can’t speak the language, Gurunavi comes to the rescue with the Gurunavi Concierge.
-This service is offered via telephone and in person.
+For those of you who prefer being more independent, but can’t speak the language, Gurunavi comes to the rescue with the Restaurant Information Center by GURUNAVI.

-If you are already in Tokyo and considering where to dine, the friendly staff at the Gurunvi Information Lounge are happy to share tips on where to dine, plus call on your behalf.
+If you are already in Tokyo and considering where to dine, the friendly staff at the Restaurant Information Center by GURUNAVI are happy to share tips on where to dine, plus call on your behalf.
 They’re located in JR Ueno Station just outside the Central Ticket Gate and can also provide helpful sightseeing tips for the area as well.

 JR Ueno Station 1F, 7-1-1, Ueno, Taitou-ku, Tokyo, 110-0005